Maximeswd/ArXiv-Scraper/README.md

 # Install the required packages from requirements.txt
 pip install -r requirements.txt
 ```

+> ⚡ **Pro Tip: Faster Installation with `uv`**
+> For a significantly faster installation, you can use `uv`, a next-generation Python package installer.
+First, install it with `pip install uv`, then you can use `uv pip install -r requirements.txt` as a lightning-fast, drop-in replacement for the `pip` command.
+You can use it for any other packages you might add later as well.

 ### Step 4: Create the Automation Script (AppleScript)